^

 250

-Indicators of alpha-fetoprotein are indicated in international units (IU), calculated per 1 ml of blood of a pregnant woman.
-A single system of concentration designation avoids confusion and misinterpretation of diagnostic results.
+Alpha-fetoprotein levels are given in international units (IU) calculated per 1 ml of a pregnant woman's blood.
+A unified system for designating concentrations helps avoid confusion and misinterpretation of diagnostic results.

-According to studies, before the 13th week of pregnancy, the level of alpha-fetoprotein in the blood of a pregnant woman does not normally exceed 15 IU / ml.
-And after 30 weeks it reaches its maximum - 100-250 IU per ml, which is also considered normal.
-As we see, the discrepancy in figures is quite large both within the same time period, and in general during pregnancy.
+According to research, up to the 13th week of pregnancy, the level of alpha-fetoprotein in the blood of a pregnant woman normally does not exceed 15 IU/ml.
+And after the 30th week, it reaches its maximum - 100-250 IU per ml, which is also considered normal.
+As we can see, the discrepancy in the figures is quite large both within one time period and in general during pregnancy.

-While the ACE indices during pregnancy do not go beyond the upper or lower limit of the norm, there is nothing to worry about the future mother.
-But indicators above or below the norm require additional studies.
-And the more their divergence from normal indicators, the more serious the situation.
+As long as the ACE indicators during pregnancy do not exceed the upper or lower limits of the norm, the expectant mother has nothing to worry about.
+But indicators above or below the norm require additional research.
+And the greater their discrepancy with normal indicators, the more serious the situation.

 Raising and lowering of values